-Studies on agmatine are currently limited to its mental benefits, which suggest dosages between 1.6mg and 6.4mg per kilogram of body weight.
+Most agmatine studies focus on its mental benefits, which suggest doses between 1.6mg and 6.4mg per kilogram of body weight.

 The below calculator uses a 5mg per kg dose based on body weight.
 Select kg or lbs and enter your weight:

 This chart accounts for the full range of 1.6mg ot 6.4 mg per kg and converts this to pounds:

 - 150-199 lbs – 109mg to 436mg

 - 250-299 lbs – 182mg to 727mg

 As with other amino acids, agmatine is absorbed primarily through the small intestine after oral supplementation.

 Agmatine’s benefits, such as vasodilation from nitric oxide, are realized through its accumulation in tissue.
 The heavier you are, the more agmatine needed to experience this benefit.